fresh or frozen low sugar jam recipe made with mixed berries

 I just made a new batch of Mixed Berry Jam with added Gooseberries:

 - Strawberries – 4 cups

 - Blueberries – 1 & 1/2 cups

-I used the same recipe as above with the 2 cups of sugar……this turned out to be Delicious!!!
+I used the same recipe as above with the 2 cups of sugar……it turned out to Delicious!!!

 Hot Water Bath Process:

 After filling your jars with hot jam, carefully clean off the rims of jars with a clean, damp cloth or paper towel.
 Carefully firmly screw on the lids.
 Do not tighten completely, just firmly.
 Follow your water bath canning manual or cookbook to proceed with the recommended Hot Water Bath Canning Method.

 Once the water bath has been completely, carefully lift your jars out of the hot water and cool completely on a dish towel on your counter away from any drafts.
 Let your jars cool.
 Listen for the ping as your jars vacuum seal.
 Once cool, test to make sure the lids are flattened and do not give or “pop” when you lightly depress the center of the lid.

 The jars are sealed when there is no give or spring when touched.